RMaher92/COVID-19_Data_Exploration/README.md

 # COVID-19 Data Exploration project

+## Overview
-The purpose of this project was to explore COVID-19 data.
+The purpose of this project was to explore COVID-19 infection rates and vaccination rates between 2020 and 2021
 ## Tools Used

 #### Excel